worikgh/llm-web/README.md

 * In a browser navigate to the hosting website.
 If this is all run on one computer with no changes to the defaults that is: https://localhost:8081/llm-web/fe

+### Testing

+Pass "test" as the sole argument to `llm-web-be` and it will respond to chat requests with constant replies rather than contact  the LLM.

+Very rudimentary so far.

 * Log in

 ---